-I’m a senior service designer at Harmonic Design based in Atlanta, Georgia, USA, leading teams through service innovation.
-I have practiced in a variety of industries including telecommunications, retail, insurance, and more.
-I am excited about making sense of complex systems.
-I love to teach and that shows up both in the way I work with clients and in teaching and mentoring students.
+I’m a senior service designer at Humana Inc., based in Atlanta, Georgia, USA.
+I lead teams through service design and innovation.
+I have practiced service design in a variety of industries, including telecom, retail, insurance, and now Medicare.
+I love to teach, and that shows up both in the way I work with partners and in mentoring career-transitioning designers and students.

-Every day is different as a service designer – designing and facilitating co-design workshops (or even conversations) with clients, mapping complex journeys with multiple actors, designing and conducting ethnographic research, wading through research to uncover insights, depicting visions of future experiences, and navigating organizational complexity — ultimately, working with clients to deliver better experiences, and equipping them with the tools and skills to go further.
-My experience spans helping identify opportunities for new service experiences, defining future visions, and orchestrating the implementation of services.
+Every day is different as a service designer – designing and facilitating co-design workshops (or even conversations) with partners, mapping complex journeys with multiple actors, designing and conducting ethnographic research, wading through research to uncover insights, depicting visions of future experiences that balance customer and business outcomes, and navigating organizational complexity — ultimately, working with partners to deliver better experiences, while equipping them with the tools to go further.
+My experience spans opportunity identification for new service experiences, future vision definition, and orchestration of service implementation.

-When I’m not doing service design work, you might find me indulging in anime, drawing on my iPad, or attempting to make music..
+When I’m not doing service design work, you might find me cooking, learning pottery at my local community studio, or drawing on my iPad while listening to obscure music.

-I love to drink tea (especially Oolong), but I can do with a good cappuccino now and again.
-If you’d like to chat about bringing services to life in complex ecosystems, let’s connect.
+I love Oolong, masala chai, and Indian filter coffee.
+If you’d like to chat over coffee about bringing services to life in complex ecosystems, let’s connect.

 Influences

 Service Designer (2018 - Present) - I found the “altitude” and complexity I was yearning for in service design.
-I work as a service designer with Harmonic Design, headquartered in Atlanta, USA.
+I worked as a service design consultant with Harmonic Design, headquartered in Atlanta, USA from 2018-2024, leaving to join an in-house team at Humana.
 As a service designer, every day is different.
-I wear multiple hats, working with clients to deliver well-considered end-to-end experiences from vision to implementation, and equipping them with the tools and skills to go further.
+I wear multiple hats, working with partners to deliver well-considered end-to-end experiences from vision to implementation, and equipping them with the tools and skills to go further.

 Master’s of Industrial Design @ Georgia Tech (2015 - 2018): I started my Masters in Industrial Design program at Georgia Institute of Technology.
 The program allowed for the breadth to explore beyond just traditional Industrial design.
 During my time there, I did a couple of internships at one of Atlanta’s top ID firms.
 I was a TA in the Design shop and taught a Summer Design Camp for high school students for two summers.
 Toward the end of my time in Grad School, I found myself wanting to look at design problems with a more zoomed-out and holistic lens.

-90’s Kid (1990s - 2000s) I grew up with a healthy mix of India, USA, a Nintendo 64 and Gameboy, banana leaf meals, and everything in between.
+90’s Kid (1990s - 2000s): I grew up with a healthy mix of India, USA, Gameboy, banana leaf meals, and everything in between.
 These multicultural experiences shaped my worldview and my approach as a designer.
 I speak two languages, kind of understand three more, and write in one.